auth0/docs/articles/client-platforms/angular2/10-customizing-lock.md

 ---
 title: Customizing Lock
-description: This tutorial will show you how to customize Lock.
+description: This tutorial demonstrates how to customize Lock.
 ---

 <%= include('../../_includes/_package', {